 If you are the person at your company who is responsible for marketing or public relations, or your company’s CEO or COO, you, too, might be viewing the start of the year as a good time to assess your public relations efforts and set some objectives.

 So, why not grab a cup of tea or coffee and treat yourself to a little planning session?
-In honor of 2012, here are a dozen ideas that will strengthen your PR program and make you and your team better prepared for opportunities and issues in the New Year.
+In honor of the new year, here are a dozen ideas that will strengthen your PR program and make you and your team better prepared for opportunities and issues in the New Year.
 Choose a manageable few to focus on this year, or consider tackling one a month.

 Then, pour yourself a second cup and consider creating a list of personal objectives and goals, too.
 See #9 below for a little inspiration, or start flipping through those magazines!
 Visit our Facebook page to share your ideas.